It’s time for the 21st seasonal sunset watch!!

-Phase of the Moon on 20 June: waxing gibbous with 89% of the Moon’s visible disk illuminated.
+Phase of the Moon on 21 June: waning crescent with 29% of the Moon’s visible disk illuminated.

-This event is my part of the NASA’s Solar System Ambassador program, and thanks to West Seattle Blog for publicizing the last few!
+This event is my part of the NASA’s Solar System Ambassador program, and thanks to West Seattle Blog for publicizing all of them!

 Everyone is welcome, see you there!